Sushant Singh Rajput's police officer brother-in-law suspects foul play

-After the tragic death of Bollywood star Sushant Singh Rajput, his brother-in-law, O.P Singh, who is Additional Director General of Police in Haryana, has suspected some foul play in the crime and is seeking a thorough probe into the incident.
+Actor Sushant Singh Rajput's brother-in-law O.P.
+Singh, who is the Additional Director General of Police and posted as Special Officer in the Haryana Chief Minister's Office, suspected some foul play in the crime, it is reliably learnt on Monday.
+He is seeking a thorough probe into the incident.

-Similar sentiments were echoed by Jan Adhikar Party Chief Pappu Yadav.
-"Sushant Singh Rajput has been murdered, he cannot commit suicide.
-I demand CBI inquiry into the matter," Pappu Yadav said while visiting Sushant's family in Patna.

 The 34-year-old actor was found hanging at his apartment in Mumbai's Bandra on Sunday.